jimliddle/Recursive-Language-Model-Prompt-Template/README.md

 Limitations:

-The model still sees everything - The whole point of RLMs is that the root model never sees the full string directly in its context.
+- The model still sees everything: The whole point of RLMs is that the root model never sees the full string directly in its context.
-No actual recursion - Real RLMs spawn sub-calls that have genuinely isolated context.
+- No actual recursion: Real RLMs spawn sub-calls that have genuinely isolated context.
 This prompt simulates the structure but not the mechanism.
 The model has to pretend it can't see things it  can see.
-Single-pass limitation - True RLMs can iterate dynamically based on what they find.
+- Single-pass limitation: True RLMs can iterate dynamically based on what they find.
 This prompt asks for a plan upfront, which may not adapt well to unexpected document structure.

 What its Useful For: